Toolbar Config object¶

 Toolbar action object definition¶

-Here is an example of an action object which must contain a unique action
+Here is an example of an action object which must contain a unique action field as a minimum.

 {